Verdict in Babri Masjid case involving Advani, MM Joshi must be delivered within 9 months, says SC

 New Delhi, July 19: The Supreme Court has reportedly ordered that the verdict in the Babri Masjid demolition case, involving Bharatiya Janata Party (BJP) leaders, L K Advani, M M Joshi and others must be delivered within nine months from today.

-The accused, including senior BJP leaders Murli Manohar Joshi and Uma Bharti, Kalyan Singh and LK Advani were charged with criminal conspiracy for their alleged role in the demolition in 1992.
+The accused, including senior BJP leaders Uma Bharti, Kalyan Singh were charged with criminal conspiracy for their alleged role in the demolition in 1992.

 According to reports, trial court CBI judge, S K Yadav in Lucknow is hearing the case, and as he is retiring on September 30, 2019.
 He had earlier written to the apex court stating he will take more time to complete trial in the Babri Masjid case involving the BJP leaders.